Granatina/Template10-wiki/Docs-|-Bootstrapper.md

 }
 ````

-##Dependecy injection
+##Dependency injection

-Dependency injection is a common design pattern that Template 10 supoprts, but does not natively implement.
+Dependency injection is a common design pattern that Template 10 supports, but does not natively implement.
 That being said, Template 10 enables dependency injection specifically with Bootstrapper.`ResolveForPage()`.
 Overriding this method, allows a developer to inject (or return) any `INavigable` view-model into a page immediately after initial navigation, while still maintaining the standard navigation pipeline.

 // ENDOFFILE